pbogdan03/video-awesome/README.md

 For development make sure to:

 - use gitflow (no branch prefix)
-- do not commit in developmnet
+- do not commit in development
 - install editorconfig

 Application flow